revaturelabs/interviewquestions/angular-questions/01-IntroductionToAngular.md

 ---

-10. What do you choose between Traditional Web Apps and Single Page Apps
+10. What do you choose between Traditional Web Apps and Single Page Apps _or_ What do you choose between Multiple Page Apps and Single Page Apps

 <details>
 <summary> <b>Show Answer</b></summary>
 <blockquote>